-B.3 Dose/Risk Criteria
+B.3.
+Dose/Risk Criteria

-Consistent with our recommendation above (sec.
-III.1.1), the IAEA endorses use of dose and risk criteria in safety requirements [1].
+Consistent with the ANS Committee's recommendation above (Sec.
+III.1.1), the IAEA endorses use of dose and risk criteria in safety requirements [1, sec.
+4.22].

 Table B.1 further confirms specific dose and risk requirements that have been established by 13 leading international disposal programs.
 Dose criteria range from 0.1 to 1 mSv per year (10-100 mrem per year), and it is noteworthy that some national programs identify different dose values for different time periods or for consideration between expected and less probable scenarios for the disposal system far into the future.
 In addition, Finland's safety regulations adopt the view that potential far-future releases should more appropriately be compared to natural radiological fluxes in the environment rather than to hypothetical doses to people at such remote time periods.

-The International Commission on Radiological Protection is an independent, international, nongovernmental organization with the mission to protect people, animals, and the environment from the harmful effects of ionizing radiation.
 Early safety standards for geological disposal of radioactive waste from the 1980s used ICRP dosimetry values based on 1950s data.
-These data, however, have been significantly revised based on the best-available scientific evidence that has been peer-reviewed by the ICRP.
-International safety standards for geological disposal, other than those in the U.S., are now, appropriately and uniformly, based on modern ICRP's dose-conversion factors [17], [18].
+These data, however, have been significantly updated based on the best-available scientific evidence that has been peer-reviewed by the ICRP.
+International safety standards for geological disposal, other than those in the U.S., are now, appropriately and uniformly, based on modern ICRP's dose-conversion factors [21], [22].